 Whatever your interests, we have a program for you.
-We’ve recently introduced five new options at UBC: Biomedical Engineering, Food and Resource Economics, Forest Bioeconomy Sciences and Technology (BEST), Manufacturing Engineering, and Sustainable Agriculture and Environment.
+We’ve recently introduced three new options at UBC: Bachelor of Sustainability, Health and Exercise Sciences, and Nsyilxcn Language Fluency.

 Read on to learn more about these programs and discover if they’re right for you.